-The digestive system for dogs is somewhat different compared to us humans and this is mostly because it’s quicker.
-In regards to french fries, they’re made up of mostly potatoes with added oil; they’re also likely to be heavily salted.
-These are all things a dog shouldn’t have in their diet.
+Your canine’s digestive system is somewhat different compared to us humans and this is mostly because it’s quicker.
+French fries are made up of mostly potatoes with added oil and they also tend to be heavily salted.
+These are all things dogs shouldn’t have in their diet.

 It may seem generous and sweet to give your beloved dog some comfort food like french fries on occasion.
-In truth, you aren’t doing your canine any favors by giving them this classic but unhealthy snack.
+In truth, you aren’t doing your best buddy any favors by giving them this classic but unhealthy snack.

 Can I Give My Dog French Fries?
 Answer: Not Recommended

 You shouldn’t share french fries with your dog.
-It’s certainly a bad habit at the very least.
+At the very least, it’s a bad feeding habit.

 While a dog isn’t likely to keel over if you give them a few french fries, or if some drop on the floor, you really shouldn’t allow them to partake in this human treat.
 They just don’t provide nourishment in any way, quite the opposite in fact.

 We find french fries so delicious and tempting so it’s natural to want to share some fries with our furry friends.
 In reality, there are so many reasons not to do so.
 Sorry to say but when a dog wolfs down some fries it reflects poorly on the owner.
 More importantly, it will eventually catch up to the dog over time.

 No Alternative to Dog Food

 Don’t even think of substituting french fries for one of your dog’s regular meals.
 There isn’t any protein in french fries, and in fact there’s no redeemable quality to them except for the fact that we think they taste good.
 It’s simple, no fries with that!

 Just Not Healthy for K9s

 Everyone knows that french fries will make you fat and eventually clog your arteries.
 They are loaded with trans fats and other manufactured and processed ingredients.
-While you can toss a few of them to Fido, it’s important not to condition your dog in such a way.
-At the very least, it’s just a bad habit to get into.
+While you can toss a few of them to Fido, it is important not to condition your dog in such a way.
+At the very least, it’s just a really bad habit to get into.